Search

 Is there anything that can make this happen even faster?

-Clean energy has another huge benefit over the traditional power plants – solar and batteries are technologies, not fuels[7].
+Clean energy has another huge benefit over the traditional power plants – solar and batteries are technologies, not fuels((“Why does the cost of renewable energy continue to get cheaper?,” Freeing Energy)).
 Fuels are subject to the economics of digging, burning, and disposing.
-Solar and wind are driven by something far more powerful called the Experience Curve, which says the more you make, the cheaper it gets [8].
-This is why the cost of solar has dropped 300-times in the last 40 years and batteries saw their cost fall 85% since 2010 and 35% in 2018 alone [9].
+Solar and wind are driven by something far more powerful called the Experience Curve, which says the more you make, the cheaper it gets4.
+This is why the cost of solar has dropped 300-times in the last 40 years and batteries saw their cost fall 85% since 2010 and 35% in 2018 alone5.

 graph - the lowering costs of clean energy - wind, solar and batteries are all showing sharp declines in price